argcv/hou/README.md

 }
 ```

-However, the steps are kind of too much.
+Therefore, we may also use another solution:

-## Solution: Hou
+## Solution: Hou -- Host Objects Ultra-lightly

 Recently, I prepared a small script based on golang.
 It will do the similar job as the behavior above in Nginx, but much smaller and efficacy.

 ### Install or update from source

-If you just wish to use it.
-Please just use the following command:
+If you just wish to use it, please just use the following command:

 ```bash
 go get -v github.com/argcv/hou/cmd/hou
 ```

-If you wish to make contributions to the repo.
-You can use the following script.
+If you wish to make contributions to the repo, you can use the following script.

 ```bash
 curl -L https://bit.ly/2KzJeU6 | bash